Our department's research focus areas and strengths include:

 Biological, chemical and physical treatment processes, Asset management

-These entities are listed because of their strong affiliation with our department, but our researcher is interdiscplinary and often involves other research entities in the college as well as other user facilities at MSU.
+These entities are listed because of their strong affiliation with our department, but our research is interdiscplinary and often involves other research entities in the college as well as other user facilities at MSU.
 The civil engineering department also includes several instructional laboratories.

 The Center for Biofilm Engineering has been a world leader in microbial biofilm research since it was established at MSU in 1990.
 CBE's multidisciplinary research teams develop beneficial uses for biofilms and find solutions to industrially relevant biofilm problems, with applications in medicine, food safety, energy and much more.